kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Evaluation Datasets and Metrics

-The EMD is a metric that measures the distance between two probability distributions over a metric space.
-In our case, we measure the distance between a user's cluster distribution (e.g., Equation~\ref{eq:distribution} and Equation~\ref{eq:smoothed_distribution}), to a uniform distribution over a held-out set of relevant items: $p(i|u_j)$.
-Following previous works, distance is measured over the Euclidean embedding space~\cite{kusner2015word,el2020massively}.
-In our case, the EMD is computed by soft assigning all held-out relevant items of a user to clusters, minimizing the sum of item-cluster distances, with the constraint that the sum over soft assignments matches $p(c|u_j)$.
-As seen in Figure~\ref{fig:unimodal_fit}, with standard unimodal representations, a single embedding vector is compared to the held-out items and the goodness of fit is the distance between the item embeddings and the singular user embedding.
-In comparison, Figure~\ref{fig:mixture_fit}, shows our mixture embeddings, under this model, we model each user with multiple user embeddings who each have fractional probability mass that in total sums to 1.
+\paragraph{\textbf{Goodness of Fit:}} In addition to diversity of retrieved items, we need to ensure that a user's mixture representation is an accurate model of their interests -- that is the mixture of embeddings identifies points in the embedding space where relevant items lie.
+Thus, we compare held out relevant items to the user's mixture representation we use to query.
+We measure this ``goodness of fit'' by computing the Earth Mover's Distance (EMD)~\cite{levina2001earth} between a uniform distribution over a user's relevant items and the user's mixture distribution.
+The EMD measures the distance between two probability distributions over a metric space~\cite{kusner2015word,el2020massively}.
+We measure the distance between a user's cluster distribution (e.g., Equation~\ref{eq:distribution} and Equation~\ref{eq:smoothed_distribution}), to a uniform distribution over a held-out set of relevant items: $p(i|u_j)$ over a Euclidean space.
+We compute EMD by soft assigning all held-out relevant items of a user to clusters, minimizing the sum of item-cluster distances, with the constraint that the sum over soft assignments matches $p(c|u_j)$.
+As seen in Figure~\ref{fig:goodness_fit}, with standard unimodal representations, a single embedding vector is compared to the held-out items and the goodness of fit is the distance between the item embeddings and the singular user embedding.
+In comparison, for mixture representations (Figure~\ref{fig:goodness_fit}, each user multiple user embeddings who each have fractional probability mass that in total sums to 1.
 The goodness of fit is then the distance achieved by allocating the mass in each item to the closest user embedding cluster with available probability mass.
-Observing Fig.~\ref{fig:unimodal_fit}, a single unimodal embedding is situated in the embedding space and compared to held-out relevant items.
+Observing unimodal representations in Fig.~\ref{fig:goodness_fit}, a single unimodal embedding is situated in the embedding space and compared to held-out relevant items.
 As shown, some held-out items are close to the unimodal embedding, while others are further away.
-In contrast, Fig.~\ref{fig:mixture_fit}, multiple user-embeddings represent each user where each embedding lies close to a cluster of relevant items.
-The intuition is that if a user has multiple item clusters they are interested in, multiple embeddings can better capture these interests.
+In contrast, for mixture representations, each user has multiple user-embeddings and each of these embeddings lies close to a cluster of relevant items.
+The intuition is that if a user has multiple item clusters they are interested in, multiple user embeddings can better capture these interests.

-We compute this goodness of fit EMD between held-out items and a user representation by solving the linear program: